-Balayage & Hair Highlights
+Balayage and Highlights

-Book Highlights Online
+Book Online

-See Service Menu
+Service Menu

 Color Planning

 Sometimes our industry places women in color trends that may not be right for them.
 Often, we see “under colored” hair when colorists are not clear on how to achieve or maintain certain looks.
-If beautiful custom hair color tailored for you is something you want, invest in a color specialty salon like us!
+If beautiful custom hair color tailored for you is something you want, invest in a color salon like us!

 Below shows the process from all over global blonde to dimensional highlighted color using 4 color steps for blended results of natural depth and bright pops of blonde.